Skip to content

 Over 80% of chawanmushi is water

-Chawanmushi is often thought of as an egg dish, but in reality, dashi is the main ingredient.
+Chawanmushi is often thought of as an egg dish, but dashi is actually the main ingredient.

 Typical chawanmushi is made with: